Will Cristiano Ronaldo leave Real Madrid? Which club could he join?

 Would any other Premier League clubs have a desire to sign him?

 Ronaldo has had more than one opportunity to head back to the Premier League with Manchester United in recent years, but the move has never happened and it now feels as though that particular ship has sailed.
 Away from United, only Manchester City, Arsenal and Chelsea could feasibly afford to pay even half of his Real Madrid salary.
-At 33 next month, he does not fit City's profile or that of Arsenal.
+At 33, he does not fit City's profile or that of Arsenal.
 Chelsea need a goalscorer and London would appeal to Ronaldo, but it is difficult to imagine Roman Abramovich sanctioning such a big financial outlay for a player of his age. -- Mark Ogden

 Could he go elsewhere in Europe; PSG, maybe?

-With Ronaldo about to turn 33, perhaps it's time he returned to where it all started: the Estadio Alvalade and Sporting CP.
+In the twilight of his career perhaps it's time he returned to where it all started: the Estadio Alvalade and Sporting CP.
 Still a member of the club, he could stay in his Lisbon hotel, which is a little more luxurious than the dorm he moved into as a teenager.
 And as a fan, foregoing his wages wouldn't be an issue, especially given his underpants line, ab-flexing machines and facial fitness endorsements are enough to pay the rent.
 On a more serious note, PSG look to have moved on -- in Neymar they have the Ballon d'Or winner of the future -- and no one else in mainland Europe can afford CR7. -- James Horncastle

 What is the attitude of MLS toward signing him?